brittonwolfe/VirtualCharacterSheet/README.md

 ### So what's the difference?
 The Linux branch isn't currently planned to have GUI functionality, instead focusing on a TUI interface.
 It'll be cool, trust me.
+It centers around the interactive Python console that the Windows branch uses, but makes it a fully-featured terminal program with more functionality without breaking compatibility for brews (outside of the requirement of scripted TUI forms).